 COVID-19 has financially impacted many applicants and their families due to loss of income and/or medical expenses.
 For the Fall 2021 and Fall 2022 applications cycle, the $35 secondary application fee will be automatically waived for all MD applicants.

 The UWSOM will have a virtual interview season for the Fall 2022 application cycle.
 All applicants interviewing for the MD program can expect a video interview.
 The decision was made with the safety of our applicants in mind and to ensure consistency and equity in the interview process.
 Virtual opportunities will be made available during the season to learn more about our curriculum and the UWSOM community.
 In-person opportunities may be available depending on the site and their COVID-19 restrictions.
 In-person opportunities may be available depending on the site and their COVID-19 restrictions.

 Additional Frequently Asked Questions

 An applicant is more than their MCAT score – it is only one piece of many pieces in the broader applicant experience.
 The Admissions Committee uses holistic review to assess your candidacy based on the information shared in the application.
 Your score, or lack of score, will be considered in the context of other parts of your application including lived and acquired experiences, community service, and grades.
 For complete details about what the UWSOM looks for, please see our Admissions Resources page.

 The ability to take, or retake, the MCAT in light of the current obstacles created by the pandemic will not be held against the applicant.

 The decision to change the MCAT policy was made with consideration that many applicants have already taken the MCAT and want to include their MCAT score to supplement their application.

-We are trying to balance the needs of many during this difficult time, and recognize that applicants have different preferences.
+We are trying to balance the needs of many during this difficult time, and recognize that applicants have different preferences and circumstances.
 Our admissions system is directly linked to AMCAS’s system, and does not have the flexibility to include or omit MCAT scores on an individual basis.